christophergandrud/GreenBook/README.md

 > Note: these source code files must be run in the sequence in which they appear in the paper.
 Start with the file called *Greenbook1.R*.
 This will load the data set.

 Set the working directory to the *Greenbook* level.
-You will also need to manually changed `write.csv(ModelParty.evPer2, '/git_repositories/Greenbook/Paper/cache/SimQrt2.csv')` in file *Analysis/Greenbook6.R*.
+You will also need to manually change the file path in `write.csv(ModelParty.evPer2, '/git_repositories/Greenbook/Paper/cache/SimQrt2.csv')` in file *Analysis/Greenbook6.R*.

 The main data set we used in the paper is in the *Data* folder and is called *GB_FRED_cpi_2007.csv*.